Andaeiii/JsExperiments/README.md

 # JsExperiments
 i run experiments with this script.. simple snipplets i host on gists... or more

-i use this to test out code-snipplets before engaging them in projects..
+i use this to test out code-snipplets before engaging them in projects.. for contributions remember to drop a suggestion of request an issue...

 > Folder Structure